Alpha-gal syndrome is a type of food allergy. It makes people allergic to red meat and other products made from mammals.

-Signs and symptoms of alpha-gal syndrome may include:
+Symptoms of alpha-gal syndrome may include:

-- Hives, itching, or itchy, scaly skin (eczema)
+- Hives, itching, or itchy, scaly skin.

-- Swelling of the lips, face, tongue and throat, or other body parts
+- Swelling of the lips, face, tongue and throat, or other body parts.

-- Wheezing or shortness of breath
+- Wheezing or shortness of breath.

-- Stomach pain, diarrhea, nausea or vomiting
+- Stomach pain, diarrhea, upset stomach or vomiting.

 When to see a doctor

-- Rapid, weak pulse
+- Rapid, weak pulse.

-- Drooling and inability to swallow
+- Drooling and not being able to swallow.

-- Full-body redness and warmth (flushing)
+- Full-body redness and warmth, called flushing.

 The cancer drug cetuximab

-- Spend a lot of time outdoors
+- Spend a lot of time outdoors.

-Anaphylaxis signs and symptoms can include:
+Anaphylaxis symptoms can include:

-- Rapid pulse
+- Rapid pulse.